usnistgov/FIPS201/_FIPS201/frontend.md

 ## 4.3 PIV Card Activation

-The PIV Card shall be activated[^activation] to perform privileged[^priviledged] operations such as using the PIV Authentication key, digital signature key, and key management key.
-The PIV Card shall be activated for privileged operations only after authenticating the cardholder or the appropriate card management system.
+The PIV Card SHALL be activated[^activation] to perform privileged[^priviledged] operations such as using the PIV Authentication key, digital signature key, and key management key.
+The PIV Card SHALL be activated for privileged operations only after authenticating the cardholder or the appropriate card management system.
 Cardholder activation is described in Section 4.3.1 and card management system activation is described in Section 4.3.2.